 Puntarenas Ferry Location

-The Puntarenas ferry is at the very end of “Paseo de los Turistas,” the main road that goes through Puntarenas town.
-If you’re driving from San Jose, the drive is very easy on the highway, taking around 2 hours.
+The Puntarenas ferry is at the very end of “Paseo de los Turistas.”
+This is the main road that goes parallel along the coast.
+If you’re driving from San Jose, the drive is very easy on the highway, taking around 1 hour and 45 minutes without traffic.
+DO expect traffic however, so we highly recommend to leave one hour earlier as there is usually traffic and congestion from downtown.

 Puntarenas Paquera Ferry Schedule